ckim0306/ckim0306.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Qualitative Biology,University of Arlington,2029 (expected)
+* Ph.D in Qualitative Biology, University of Arlington,2029 (expected)
 * B.S. in Ecology,Evolution, and Behavior, University of California Los Angeles, 2022

 Work experience